This policy applies to the following businesses:

 Data processing is any operation or set of operations performed upon personal data, or sets of it, be it by automated systems or not.
-Examples of data processing explicitly listed in the text of the GDPR are: collection, recording, organising, structuring, storing, adapting, altering, retrieving, consulting, using, disclosing by transmission, disseminating or making available, aligning or combining, restricting, erasure or destruction.
+Examples of data processing explicitly listed in the text of the UK GDPR are: collection, recording, organising, structuring, storing, adapting, altering, retrieving, consulting, using, disclosing by transmission, disseminating or making available, aligning or combining, restricting, erasure or destruction.

 What do we mean by Business to Business?

-PLC, LTD, LLP incorporated partnerships, trusts and foundations, local authorities and government institutions.
+Public Limited Companies, Private Limited Companies, LLP incorporated partnerships, trusts and foundations, local authorities and government institutions.

 What do we mean by Business to Consumer?

 Private clients, sole traders, unincorporated partnerships, trusts and foundations.

 What information do we collect about you and how?